C4ptainCrunch/thesis/source/index.rst

     <h1>Acknowledgements</h1>

-I would like to thank everybody that helped me and supported me during the writing of my thesis, with a particular mention to: my parents that encouraged me to finish my studies, my partner that was always supportive, my promotor that followed me during the many years of my master studies and my colleague that gave me the opportunity to write while working.
+I would like to thank everybody that helped me and supported me during the writing of my thesis, with a particular mention to my parents that encouraged me to finish my studies, my partner that was always supportive, my promotor that followed me during the many years of my master studies and my colleague that gave me the opportunity to write while working.
 Thank you all from the bottom of my heart!